 You may be wearing some golden handcuffs.

-I’ll be fully vested in my employer’s profit sharing and match money in the fall of 2018, which is one reason I intend to continue working beyond that date.
-If I leave sooner, I’ll be leaving a five-figure sum on the table.
-Those are my golden handcuffs.
+I wasn’t fully vested in my employer’s profit sharing and match money until the fall of 2018, which is one reason I worked beyond that date.
+If I had left sooner, I’d have left a five-figure sum on the table.
+Those were my golden handcuffs.

 Pensions or pension increases.
 Provided healthcare when retiring after a certain age.
 Bonus payments tied to length-of-service or project completion.
 Golden handcuffs as financial incentives can be psychologically powerful, even for the financially independent.

 Life might not change that much anyway.

 Circumstances may make retiring in the near term less enticing.
-Our boys are in a public gifted and talented “school within a school” and can be for several more years.
+For example, our boys were in a public gifted and talented “school within a school” that went through 4th grade.
+With our younger son accelerated one grade, they were only one grade apart.

 Why might you regret working too long?